thymeleaf/thymeleaf-docs/Extending-Thymeleaf.md

-1 Some reasons to extend Thymeleaf
+1 Some Reasons to Extend Thymeleaf
 ==================================

 Thymeleaf is an extremely extensible library.
 The key to it is that most of its